Dave Thomas (businessman): Death

-Thomas had been afflicted with a carcinoid neuroendocrine tumor for a decade, before it metastasized to his liver.
-He died on January 8, 2002, in his home in Fort Lauderdale, Florida, at the age of 69.
-Thomas was buried in Union Cemetery in Columbus, Ohio.
+He had been afflicted with a carcinoid neuroendocrine tumor for a decade, before it metastasized to his liver.
+Thomas died at his home in Fort Lauderdale, Florida on January 8, 2002, at the age of 69.
+He was buried in Union Cemetery in Columbus, Ohio.
 At the time of his death, there were more than 6,000 Wendy's restaurants operating in North America.

 Honors and memberships

-In 1979, Thomas received the Horatio Alger Award for his success with his restaurant chain Wendy's, which had reached annual sales of $1 billion with franchises then.
+In 1979, Thomas received the Horatio Alger Award for his success with his restaurant chain Wendy's, which had reached annual sales of US$1 billion with franchises then.

 In 1980, Thomas received the Golden Plate Award of the American Academy of Achievement.

 Thomas, realizing that his success as a high school dropout might convince other teenagers to quit school (something he later claimed was a mistake), became a student at Coconut Creek High School.
 He earned a GED in 1993.
 Thomas was inducted into the Junior Achievement U.S. Business Hall of Fame in 1999.

 Thomas was an honorary Kentucky colonel, as was former boss Harland Sanders.

 Thomas was posthumously awarded the Presidential Medal of Freedom in 2003.

 Thomas was raised a Master Mason in Sol.
 D. Bayless Lodge No. 359 of Fort Wayne, Indiana, and became a 32° Mason, N.M.J., on November 16, 1961, in the Scottish Rite Bodies of Fort Wayne.
 He was unanimously elected to the Scottish Rite's highest honor, the Grand Cross, by The Supreme Council, 33°, in Executive Session on October 3, 1997, in Washington, D.C.

-Legacy

-A small triangular block and the surrounding streets and traffic pattern in the Northeast quadrant of Washington, D.C., is unofficially known in the D.C. area as Dave Thomas Circle, due to the longtime presence of a Wendy's franchise and its parking lot on that block.
+A small triangular block and the surrounding streets and traffic pattern in the Northeast quadrant of Washington, D.C., was unofficially known in the D.C. area as Dave Thomas Circle, due to the longtime presence of a Wendy's franchise and its parking lot on that block.